-Provide a learning environment that is conducive to behavioral change
+Provide a learning environment that is conducive to behavioral change and character building.

 Facilitate early intervention strategies for social and behavioral development that will help prepare children and parents in becoming healthier, wholesome families and productive citizens within the community.